Visualization of the strain-induced topological phase transition in a quasi-one-dimensional superconductor TaSe3

-To finalize our conclusion that \TS{} is a strong TI, we demonstrate here that the surface states we observed are spin-polarized just as expected by calculations.
+To finalize our conclusion that \TS{} belongs to a strong TI phase, we demonstrate here that the surface states we observed are spin-polarized just as expected by calculations.
 For this purpose, the experimental setting is now switched to the spin-resolved mode.
-Figure~\refer{Laser}{l} plots the SARPES data which map the spin $k_x$ component (slightly off from the $k_x$ direction in reality due to experimental geometry), measured for an energy-momentum region surrounded by a white box in Fig.~\refer{Laser}{j}; one will see how high the momentum resolution is in laser-SARPES compared with that in synchrotron ARPES (Fig.~\refer{ARPES}{h}).
+Figure~\refer{Laser}{l} plots the SARPES data which map the spin $k_x$ component (slightly off from the $k_x$ direction in reality due to experimental geometry), measured for an energy-momentum region surrounded by a white box in Fig.~\refer{Laser}{j}; one will see how high the momentum resolution is in laser-SARPES compared with that in synchrotron-ARPES (Fig.~\refer{ARPES}{h}).
 To examine more details, we extract, in Figs.~\refer{Laser}{n\textendash q}, the spin-resolved energy distribution curves (EDCs) at the four specific $k$ points indicated by arrows in Fig.~\refer{Laser}{j}; the observed surface states are clearly spin-polarized (see Supplementary Fig.~\zref{SpinComponentFig} for the complete spin-polarization components).
 In Fig.~\refer{Laser}{r}, the magnitude of spin-polarization is quantified for two outer $k$ points with opposite signs (+$k_1$ and -$k_1$).
 The spin-polarization is reversed both with different energies and between $\pm k$.
-Intriguingly, we also found that these relationships on reversal are also swapped between different $|k|$ ($\pm k_1$ and $\pm k_2$), which yields a nodal point with spin degeneracy possibility due to the band hybridization of TSSs.
+Intriguingly, we also found that these relationships on reversal are also swapped between different $|k|$ ($\pm k_1$ and $\pm k_2$), which yields a nodal point with spin degeneracy possibly due to the band hybridization of TSSs.
+Note here that, while the spectral intensities in Fig.~\refer{Laser}{o} are dominated by the down spin (blue spectrum) mostly due to the matrix element effect, the spin degeneracy lifted by \wave{} 10 meV is clearly resolved, validating the spin-texture reversal.
 For clarity, the conclusion experimentally obtained is summarized in Fig.~\refer{Laser}{m} by painting the spin-integrated EDCs with red and blue colors assigned for up- and down-spin, respectively.
-All these features in the spin texture are well reproduced by calculations (Fig.~\refer{Laser}{k}), justifying that our experiments successfully capture the spin-momentum locked TSSs, and hence establish a strong TI phase in \TS{}.
+All these features in the spin texture are well reproduced by calculations (Fig.~\refer{Laser}{k}), justifying that our experiments successfully captured the spin-momentum locked TSSs, and hence established a strong TI phase in \TS{}.
+We note that \TS{} is not an insulator with a fully opened bulk gap in its strong TI phase, but a semimetal with a finite density of states at the Fermi level, which is a required condition to realize superconductivity making this compound all the more fascinating for the possible applications with topological superconductivity.